 Villagers in Ruhanga and nearby Ngtangamo see a steady stream of camera equipped volunteers passing through their community, and whilst the children often enjoy having their pictures taken, many adults are understandably awkward about it, preferring not to have their photograph taken.
 Its always best to ask, or even better to wait until some rapport has been developed before taking photos.
 If a child asks for a copy, please explain that it won’t be possible rather than promising to send one ~ even if you were to actually do so, there are no actual addresses in Ruhanga and charges are made for any delivery say to the Lodge itself that the local can’t afford.

 Any items that you are able to leave behind at the Lodge are welcomed.
 We ask that you do not give individual children, staff or families money or presents (unless they have performed a particular kindness to you) as it easily causes jealousy and discontent amongst the villagers.
-With free schooling the distribution of malaria nets and the gravity scheme now providing clean water we are doing things that will benefit everyone rather than a few individuals.
-Of course, we welcome donations towards the water scheme or for equipment and upgrades at the school but please discuss any ideas with Denis, or Ann first before giving.
+With low-cost affordable schooling the distribution of malaria nets and the gravity scheme now providing clean water we are doing things that will benefit everyone rather than a few individuals.
+Of course, we welcome donations towards the completing the Vocation Centre or necessary upgrades at the school but please discuss any ideas with Denis, or Ann first before giving.
 Even with children’s clothing it is better to wait until we can give every child at school one item.
 Contributing towards an occasional medical screening at the school is a good idea.
 Fruit, sweets, and slices of bread or chapatti are all suitable to give out to children but please – one only each – and request a ‘Thankyou’ afterwards.
 Tipping is not the norm in Uganda but is welcomed by our own staff.
 Just as an example of how what seems like a good idea can have unintended consequences ~ one child who had cut his foot was given a pair of shoes by a volunteer to help protect the wound.
 Later other children started cutting their own feet with broken glass in order to get shoes as well.